brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-19.md

 like my sister.
 If I hadn't accepted what others told me were my limits.'

-'I know it may sound too Gryffindor for your tastes, but I don't think you should give up on Ira.
+"I know it may sound too Gryffindor for your tastes, but I don't think you should give up on Ira.
 You're a fighter, Severus, you always have been.
 If you truly know what you want, than do what you have to to get it.
 Experiment, question, argue, curse someone if you have to, but don't